Austrian Silver Philharmonic Monster Box 2021

-The Austrian Silver Philharmonic is very popular 1 oz silver bullion coins which competes with the US Silver Eagle 1 oz and the Canadian Silver Maple Leaf 1 oz.
+The Austrian Silver Philharmonic Monster Box is filled with 500 1 oz silver coins and competes with the US Silver Eagle 1 oz and the Canadian Silver Maple Leaf 1 oz.

 Introduced by the Austrian Mint in 2008 this pure silver coin features a similar design to the Austrian Gold Philharmonic imprinted with the Great Pipe Organ found in Vienna’s Golden Hall, the legal tender value or denomination of 1.5 euro and the date of manufacture.

 The reverse or back features include an arrangement of musical instruments, the legend “Wiener Philharmoniker” (Vienna Philharmonic) and the word “Silber” (Silver).

 These silver coins are among the first denominated in euros, are pure silver (.999 fine) and production numbers are driven by demand and fall between 10 million and 20 million coins yearly because of its popularity.

 This silver coin is striking in its modern design and in keeping with traditional European conservative values.